Bridger Call, Executive Director

 Bridger holds a Master's degree in Planning from the Architecture Department of the University Of Utah.
 Bridger and his wife Elisha have two children who are on the Devo team.

 Scott has been a part of the Snowbird Ski Team in varying capacities nearly all his life.
-Scott was an athlete with the Team from age 7 up to college, then served as a coach through graduate school and beyond, then as a Board member, and now as a parent of three children just starting out with the Team.
+Scott was an athlete with the Team from age 7 up to college, then served as a coach through graduate school and beyond, then as a Board member, and now as a parent of three children who enjoy the benefits of the Team.
 Scott's family has been a part of the Snowbird community since its opening in the early 1970s.
 Scott's father, Pepper, was the first Board chair.
-As such, the SBSEF mission and community has been a constant in Scott's life, and he looks forward to service on the Board as a means to propel the organization successfully forward.
+As such, the SBSEF mission and community has been a constant in Scott's life, and he looks forward to serving on the Board as a means to propel the organization successfully forward.